Antares Pharma: Drug Delivery To Multiple Fronts Of Profitability

 As the chart indicates, the stock had advanced to the $5.00 range during 2013-2014 in anticipation of the launch of a new product, Otrexup®, which is a self-administered version of the drug Methotrexate, a longtime treatment for rheumatoid arthritis.
 Otrexup® was the first product launched by Antares which is marketed by the company through a direct sales force, instead of partnering with another firm.
 Shortly after the launch of Otrexup®, another firm was able to launch a competing self-administered version of the drug (following legal action) shortly after the Otrexup® launch, which set the stock on a downward trend as noted above.
 Due to multiple opportunities in the Antares pipeline, however, the stock has begun to recover and is now positioned well for further growth on multiple fronts as will be discussed below.
 As it has been quite a while since an overall update SA article has been written on the company, the current article will attempt to summarize the prospects for the company.

 Antares is primarily a drug delivery company, specializing in unique injectors and pens which it either markets directly or, more commonly, partners with larger drug companies to market the devices.
 When partnering with other firms, Antares shares in profits from device sales and also receives royalties from sales.
 As noted in the illustration below, the company has several unique delivery devices which are suited for multiple self-administered drug delivery applications.
 As shown, the company currently has a portfolio of eight injection devices, including Vibex, Vibex Push Button, Vivex Variable Dose, QuickShot, BigShot, Trainers, Multi-Dose Pen, and Needle-Free versions.
-Clearly, Antares is a leader in delivery device development.
+Clearly, Antares is a leader in drug delivery device development.

 (Source: Company website)

 Self-administered injection drugs, which are classified "specialty pharma" have been growing for some time as patients can administer injections at home for routine medications without having to go to a health professional.
-The devices above offer a pre-filled, disposable dosage of drugs that allow maximum bioavailability as drugs bypass the first-pass metabolism.
+The devices above offer a pre-filled, disposable dosage of drugs that allow maximum bioavailability as drugs bypass the first-pass metabolism experienced with oral medications.
 Further, the superior designs of the devices enable patients to reduce or eliminate pain with injections.
-Due to growth in chronic diseases and increasing health care costs, self-administered drug injections are projected to grow into the foreseeable future.
+Due to growth in chronic diseases and increasing health care costs, self-administered drug devices are projected to grow into the foreseeable future.

 Beyond the secular trend, Antares maintains a robust pipeline of drugs under development, some of which are currently awaiting FDA approval as illustrated in the graphic below: